aniwag2/dnd-one-shot/src/content/blog/first-post.md

 - House of Winds: Temple of Talos
 - Painbliss Hall: Temple of Loviatar
 - The Place of Waiting Death: Temple of Talona (subterranean)
-- House of Spires and Shadows: Temple of Mask; also called The Shadowspires.[35]
+- House of Spires and Shadows: Temple of Mask; also called The Shadowspires.
 Abandoned circa 1480 DR.
 #### Other Locations
 - Westlight: The Harbor Tower lighthouse.
 - Westgate's stout city walls had six gates.
 Counter-clockwise from the northernmost gate: